Skin & Nail Changes

 Rashes and Other Skin Changes

 Some types of chemotherapy can cause redness, swelling and blisters on your hands and feet called hand-foot syndrome.
 Tell your health care team right away if this occurs.
 This is a serious side effect and may require a delay in treatment.
 Some biotherapies can cause a rash with an acne-like appearance.
 Your nurse or doctor will probably recommend a mild, soap-free cleanser and daily application of sunscreen.
 Do not use over-the-counter products for acne unless your doctor recommends them.
 In serious cases, steroid creams and antibiotics may be prescribed.
+Those undergoing treatment with immunotherapy may require steroids and holding treatment.

 Changes Related to Radiation